 (iv) the taking of a deposition is necessary in the interests of justice.

 (b) The defendant may not be present at the deposition unless the court orders otherwise for good cause shown.

 (c) The procedure for taking a discovery deposition, including the scope of the examination, should be in accordance with express rules to e written for depositions in criminal proceedings.

 (d) Unless otherwise stipulated by the parties, a discovery deposition should be admissible at a trial or hearing only for the purpose of contradicting or impeaching the testimony of the deponent as a witness.

 (e) A person whose deposition is sought should have the right to move to quash on the ground that compliance would subject the person to an undue burden, or would require the disclosure of material that is privileged or otherwise protected from disclosure, or would otherwise be unreasonable.

+PART VI.
 GENERAL PROVISIONS GOVERNING DISCOVERY

 (a) Disclosure should not be required of legal research or of records, correspondence, reports, or memoranda to the extent that they contain the opinions, theories, or conclusions of the prosecuting attorney or the defense attorney, or members of the attorney’s legal staff.